Careers

 Required Qualifications

-• Bachelor's degree in English, Education, or a related field; Master’s degree preferred
+• Bachelor's degree in English, History, Education, or a related field; Master’s degree preferred

 • Teaching experience preferred, especially experience at the Middle School level